Permits & Reservations

 © National Park Service / Kari Rain

-Every person overnighting on the Chilkoot Trail, and day users on the Canadian portion of the Chilkoot Trail, require a Permit.
+During the summer hiking season, every person overnighting on the Chilkoot Trail, and day users on the Canadian portion of the Chilkoot Trail, require a Permit.
 Day users remaining on the US portion of the trail do not require a Permit.
 Those without required permits are subject to fines.

-Backpack Tag© National Park Service / Kari Rain
+Backppack tag © National Park Service / Kari Rain

 Trip permits are required for camping along the Chilkoot Trail.
 For those overnighting on the American side of the Trail a US Trip Permit is required.
 For those overnighting on the Canadian portion of the trail a Canadian Trip Permit is required.
 A combined Trip Permit is issued for those hiking the entire trail.